A big reason the Denver Broncos won Super Bowl 50 was the play of the defense, which was led by MVP Von Miller

 The 2020 Tampa Bay Buccaneers finished the season with one of the best defenses in the NFL, shutting down three prolific offenses in the New Orleans Saints, Green Bay Packers, and Kansas City Chiefs on their path to victory in Super Bowl LV.
 Had it started the season like it finished it, the Bucs' defense could have made a case for being one of the best in league history.

 There are great NFL defenses that have spanned several seasons, including the Doomsday Defense and the Steel Curtain, and there have been defenses that have gone above and beyond for single games.

 However, in determining the top defenses of all time, it is best to go by individual seasons.
-In compiling this ranking, one most factor in both statistics and postseason play.
+In compiling this ranking, one must factor in both statistics and postseason play.
 With those areas in mind, here are the 10 best defenses in NFL history.

 10. 2015 Denver Broncos